 The project does not include an adjustment to any of the standards, guidelines, or requirements listed in (A) through (K) above.
-The project meets the applicable design review standards for multiple family development.
-This standard is met.
+Adjustment 4 involves adjusting a Multiple Family Design Review Standard as allowed under Subsection (J) above.

 (b) Procedure type.
 Class 1 and Class 2 adjustments are processed as a Type II Procedure under SRC chapter 300.